sweet-share/test_task_segmentation/README.md

 ## Performance
 Algorithm creates masks for 704 pictures for 45-50 seconds.
-Most of the masks are good, but there is a corner case that I couldn't manage to solve: if original human parsing segmentation has errors, the output mask will be wrong (namely 176012_00, 176951_00, 176739_00, 176228_00).
+Most of the masks are good, but there is a corner case that I couldn't manage to solve: if original human parsing segmentation has errors, the output mask will be wrong (namely pictures 176012_00, 176951_00, 176739_00, 176228_00).
 Other corner cases are treated with heuristics and crunches, so the algorithm works well in most of the cases.